AsceticBear/bear-docs/docs/rust.md

-# What makes rust super star
+# What Makes Rust Super Star

 Rust is a system programming language that runs **blazingly fast**, prevent segfaults, and guarantees **thread safety**.